Marcell Ozuna Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have a 3.95 team ERA that ranks 10th among all MLB pitching staffs.
+- The Brewers have a 3.89 team ERA that ranks eighth among all MLB pitching staffs.

-- Brewers pitchers combine to give up 120 total home runs at a rate of 1.2 per game (to rank 21st in baseball).

-- Teheran gets the start for the Brewers, his 10th of the season.
-He is 2-4 with a 4.01 ERA and 35 strikeouts through 51 2/3 innings pitched.
+- Houser makes the start for the Brewers, his 12th of the season.
+He is 3-2 with a 3.86 ERA and 49 strikeouts in 63 2/3 innings pitched.

-- In his last outing on Tuesday against the Philadelphia Phillies, the righty threw 4 2/3 innings, giving up four earned runs while surrendering seven hits.
+- In his most recent appearance on Saturday, the righty tossed six innings against the Atlanta Braves, allowing three earned runs while surrendering six hits.

-- In nine games this season, the 32-year-old has a 4.01 ERA and 6.1 strikeouts per nine innings, while allowing a batting average of .238 to opposing batters.
+- In 13 games this season, the 30-year-old has a 3.86 ERA and 7 strikeouts per nine innings, while giving up a batting average of .291 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.